jmj0502/express-ts-wysiwyg-api/readme.md

 * __typedi__: While learning about __reflect-metadata__ I discovered __typedi__, a DI container that's pretty dynamic when it comes to resolving type requirements.
 It kinda reminded me of __Autofac__ (.Net) and that's the main reason why it caught my eye.

-I've learned a lot until now, so I really hope that everyone that may find this repo also learns a thing or two C;
+I've learned a lot until now, so I really hope that anyone that may find this repo also learns a thing or two C;